9 rules that power successful MVPs

 8. Acquire user feedback and metrics

-As stated, an MVP is designed to get traction and assess your market.
+As stated, Successful MVPs are designed to get traction and assess your market.
 That’s why technical development is not the biggest challenge on the table.
 You really need to test it against true circumstances and constantly check on your application’s dynamics, to do so, follow these steps:

 8.1 Run incentive-based surveys